mystuff-us/Qt-QML/README.md

 ---------------------------------------

 Application Infotainment01App is mostly qml with a c++ backend for populating various qml components.
+It was inspired by MontyTheSoftwareEngineer on YouTube (https://www.youtube.com/watch?v=Tq-E6lqO6tM&t=177s).

 The main screen is separted into three areas, left, right, and bottom screens.

 The bottom bar's temperature controls are controlled by class TemperatureCtrl.